Chandrashekhar-1995/pos/README.md

   -- setup redux store
   -- add custom hook and fetch api
   -- store items in redux store and select utem
+  -- create item Card and render in item List